bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 Once the above settings are put in place, the following will help you up your GM game.
 - Control + Space - This universal search will index ALL contents in FoundryVTT
 - Double click on window title bar - This will cause the title window to collapse

-# Other Modules
-- [VTT FPS Meter](https://github.com/ardittristan/VTTFPSMeter) - Adds an FPS meter, used for testing and performance debugging.
-  - There is also [FPS Meter](https://foundryvtt.com/packages/fpsmeter/) which is similar.

 ## Modules In Testing
 None at the moment!

 ## Modules Pending Review
 - [Show Art](https://foundryvtt.com/packages/token-hud-art-button/) - Adds a button to the token or tile HUD that opens the target actor's artwork, or their token artwork on right-click.
 - [Tweak Playlist](https://foundryvtt.com/packages/tweakplaylist/) - Make playlists visible only to the GM.
 Allow for random loop delays and random volume adjustments between repeated plays of a sound.
 Also adds color to Play and Stop buttons in playlists.
 - [Token Vision Tweaks](https://foundryvtt.com/packages/token-vision-tweaks/) - Provides some tweaks for Token Vision, to allow trading quality for performance, or vice-versa.
 Also provides a fix for a vision issue present in large open maps which may cause tokens to be able to see through distant walls, as well as a Fog-of-War memory leak.

 ## Modules Scheduled for a Re-Review at a Later Date